'A tragic loss': Grieving gran says toddler's mum ran over little girl outside Papakura community hall

 In the narrow space, green spray paint marked out the position of a vehicle.
 Next to it was a large arrow, and patches of blood.

-Laulu described the incident as "such a tragic loss for us" but said the family was overwhelmed support from the local community.
+Laulu described the incident as "such a tragic loss for us" but said the family was overwhelmed by support from the local community.

-The family were waiting for the Odeliah's body to be released by the Coroner.
+The family was waiting for Odeliah's body to be released by the Coroner.

-Auckland Council is assisting Police with its investigation.
+Auckland Council is assisting police with its investigation.
 The Serious Crash Unit is investigating.

 Violet Slade, who helps at the community centre and runs the Safer Smiths Ave Facebook page, said the community was in "total shock".